alex3robertson-psycdalex/Alex-D-Cypher/README.md

 yet loud about insiGht

-into the poetic shadows i highlight
+into the poetic shadows i highliGht

 mathematic schematic